 The Dark Room evokes the experiences of the individual with astonishing emotional depth and psychological authenticity.
 With dazzling originality and to profound effect, Rachel Seiffert has re-envisioned and illuminated signal moments of the twentieth century in all their drama and complexity.

-Rachel Seiffert’s first novel, The Dark Room, was short-listed for the Booker Prize, won the Los Angeles Times First Fiction Prize, and was the basis for the acclaimed motion picture Lore.
-She was one of Granta’s Best of Young British… More about Rachel Seiffert
+RACHEL SEIFFERT’s first novel, The Dark Room, was short-listed for the Booker Prize, won the Los Angeles Times First Fiction Prize, and was the basis for the acclaimed motion picture Lore.
+She was one of Granta’s Best of Young British Novelists in 2003; in 2004, Field… More about Rachel Seiffert

 Ebook | $11.99